Here's what you get in this MP-1 rock tumbler kit...

 Everything You Need to Get Started

 The MP-1 tumbler kit has everything that you need to get started.
 It includes: a tumbler machine, one soft rubber barrel, a package of rough rocks ready for tumbling, a four-step grit kit, a jewelry kit and a book to guide you - "A Guide for Rock Polishers".
+Refill kits with all rough rock and grit needed to run the tumbler are also available.

 The kit will enable you to tumble one batch of rocks from rough stones to finished gems.
 That process requires four or five weeks.
 You will need to stop the tumbler, clean the rocks and barrel, and recharge it with fresh grit and water every week.
 Many people spend a few minutes doing that every Saturday morning and in a few weeks they have some beautiful tumbled stones.